CMAAO CORONA FACTS and MYTH BUSTER 57

 588: BCG can it flatten the curve

-Researchers say countries that have current policy mandating BCG vaccination, TB vaccine, have significantly slower growth of both cases and deaths, as compared to all other countries.
+Researchers say countries that have a current policy mandating BCG vaccination, a TB vaccine, have significantly slower growth of both cases and deaths, as compared to all other countries.

 Berg and colleagues analyzed daily reports of confirmed cases and deaths during a 30-day period, modeling differences between growth curves in countries that have mandated BCG policies at least until very recently (such as Brazil, Ireland, France and India) and countries that do not (such as the U.S., Italy and Lebanon).